 Also in the case of hyperthyroid, one sees low testosterone levels.
-One sees sexual dysfunction in hyperthyroid in between 48 til 77%.
+One sees sexual dysfunction in hyperthyroid men with between 48 to 77%.
 And this is the case also in women.

 Hyper thyroid men also have erectile dysfunction.
 You will find a lot of info in this comprehensive article, The impact of thyroid Disease on Sexual Dysfunction in men and women.

-The presence of thyroid antibodies or level of antibodies do not seem to affect sexual function in neither hypo or hyper thyroid men.
+The presence of thyroid antibodies or level of antibodies do not seem to affect sexual function in neither hypo-nor hyper thyroid men.
 It does affect it in women.

 All thyroid sick men should have their T level tested

 When one is aware, that both high and low thyroid levels lead to low testosterone, why do not all thyroid sick, men and women, get offered a testosterone test?
-And get offered T if levels are too low?
+And offered T if levels are too low?
 And covered costs?
 When we know how important a good sex life is, and how important sex is for keeping a relationship?
 Why don’t doctors focus on this?
 It’s maybe a lesser problem in some countries.
 I have the impression, that one is much better at hormone replacement in North- America.
 But I see that, only 1,67% of men in the US are on T therapy.
-Of course, that is all men. the number would be much higher if we said men over 50.
+Of course, that is all men.
+The number would be much higher if we said men over 50.
 But still, remember how many men over 60 are too low on T, see over.
-Here in Scandinavia we are not in the forefront when it comes to hormone replacement, even less in Denmark than in Norway.
+Here in Scandinavia we are not in the forefront when it comes to hormone replacement, I am sorry to say.

 Low T symptoms

 - No morning erection